dan-almenar/dan-dev/README.md

 # dan-dev

-Personal WebApp that also serves me to get more Vue.js practice.
+### Personal WebApp that also serves me to get more Vue.js practice.

-You may go ahead and use my design if it pleases you, yet I'm no designer myself, I pretty much go by ear...
+### You may go ahead and use my design if it pleases you, yet I'm no designer myself, I pretty much go by ear...

+### Note: This is a work in progress.

 ## Project setup
 ```